TanguyLallemand/epistasy-detection-smmb-aco-vns/smmb_aco/readme.md

 In order to compile this method a makefile was given at the root of SMMB-ACO's folder.
 Please notice that a general makefile was generated at the project's root permitting to produce and executable including both methods.
 ### Preparation of pre requist
 In the makefile please change BOOST_FOLDER value with path of the installed boost library on current workstation.
 Moreover, please check if current g++ version is compatible with C++11 functionalities (version >= 5.0).
 Please also check boost library.
-Authors cannot garanty compatibility with other boost version even if boost version seems to be compatible.
+Authors cannot guaranty compatibility with other boost version even if boost version seems to be compatible.
 For this method version 1.61.0 was employed.
 ### Compilation
-To compile this method, please call thoses lines a the root of the project:
+To compile this method, please call those lines a the root of the project:

     cd smmb_aco
     make